 Supply agencies are not permitted to participate in the Teachers’ Pension Scheme (TPS).
 Supply teaching is only pensionable under the TPS when supply teachers are employed directly by a school or local authority.
 The NEU continues to seek equal access to the TPS for all teachers working in state-funded schools.

-An umbrella company is a company that acts as an employer to agency workers, such as supply teachers.
+It is a company that acts as an employer to agency workers, such as supply teachers.
 The teacher is legally employed by the umbrella company, not the agency.
-The umbrella company will usually pass on to the teacher various costs such as the employer’s National Insurance contributions and the umbrella company’s fee.
+The umbrella company will usually pass on to the teacher various costs such as the employer’s National Insurance contributions and the company’s fee.
 Revised tax rules applying from April 2016 mean that supply teachers working through an umbrella company can no longer claim tax relief on home-to-work travel and subsistence expenses.

 Many supply agencies will try to insist that supply teachers are employed by umbrella companies.
 You do not have to agree to this and should ask to be paid by the agency on a PAYE basis if you wish.
 The NEU strongly advises members to be fully informed before entering into any formal contractual relationship with umbrella companies and also strongly advises members against working as a supply teacher under ‘limited company’ arrangements.